danjacobellis/EE445S-lab/docs/lab2.md

 1. Sinusoidal generation using math library and phase accumulation

     * process_left sample function modified for math library method
-    * value of $\omega_0$ used to generate 1 kHz sinusoid$
+    * value of $\omega_0$ used to generate 1 kHz sinusoid

 2. Sinusoidal generation using difference equation

+    * process_left sample function modified for difference equation method

 3. Sinusoidal generation using lookup table

 ### II.
 Assignment questions

-1. Explain (mathematically) what happened when 6 kHz & 7 kHz sine waves were generated for a sample rate of 8 kHz.
+1. Explain (mathematically) what happened when the 15 kHz sine wave was generated for a sample rate of 16 kHz.

 2. Why is the scaling factor necessary?
 What would happen if the scaling factor was left out?

-3. When generating a sinusoid with a sampling rate of 8kHz, how many cycles would occur between samples?
+3. When generating a sinusoid with a sampling rate of 16 kHz, how many cycles would occur between samples?
 Assume that the processor is running at 500 MHz.

 4. Repeat the previous question for a sampling rate of 192 kHz.